'Arab al-Rashayida

-'Arab al-Rashayida (عرب الرشايدة) is a Palestinian village located twelve kilometers east of Jerusalem.
-The village is in the Bethlehem Governorate, central West Bank.
-According to the Palestinian Central Bureau of Statistics, the city had a population of 1,453 in 2007.
+'Arab al-Rashayida (عرب الرشايدة) is a Palestinian village in the Bethlehem Governorate, central West Bank.
+According to the Palestinian Central Bureau of Statistics, the city had a population of 2,060 in 2017.

 History

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Al-Rashayida came under Jordanian rule.

 Since the Six-Day War in 1967, the village has been under Israeli occupation.

 After the 1995 accords, 5.7% of al-Rashayida's land was classified as Area A, 1.1% classified as Area B, 10.2% classified as Area C, while the remaining 83% is classified as "nature reserve".